ev3dev/ev3dev.github.io/docs/tutorials/setting-up-wifi-using-the-command-line.md

 ---
-title: Setting up wifi on ev3
+title: Setting Up Wi-Fi Using the Command Line
 subject: Networking
 ---

+{% include icon.html type="danger" %}
+You must have another way to connect to your robot first before following this tutorial.
+On the EV3, that means USB or Bluetooth.
+If you have a Raspberry Pi, you can plug in a monitor and keyboard to the Raspberry Pi.
+The instructions below are run on your robot itself.
+{:.alert .alert-danger}

 I like to setup wireless networking on my robots.
 Robots should go untethered!
 Here is how.
 It's easy in an interactive tool call `connmanctl`.
 You connect once, and next time you boot, it's all configured.
 On my ev3dev machine it went like this:

-    anton@ev3dev:~$ sudo connmanctl
+    robot@ev3dev:~$ sudo connmanctl
     Error getting VPN connections: The name net.connman.vpn was not provided by any connmanctl> enable wifi
     Enabled wifi